Offline Meta-learning for Real-time Bandwidth Estimation: Abstract

 \section{Abstract}

-User experience in real-time video applications requires continuously adjusting video encoding bitrates to match available network capacity, which hinges on accurate bandwidth estimation (BWE).
-However, network heterogeneity prevents a one-size-fits-all solution to BWE, motivating the demand for personalized approaches.
-Although personalizing BWE algorithms offers benefits such as improved adaptability to individual network conditions, it faces the challenge of data drift-- where estimators degrade over time due to evolving network environments.
-To address this, we introduce \Name{}, a novel method for BWE that leverages offline metalearning to tackle data drift and maximize end-user Quality of Experience (QoE).
-Our key insight is that dynamically selecting the most suitable BWE algorithm for current network conditions allows for more effective adaption to changing environments. \Name{} is trained entirely offline using Implicit Q-learning, enabling it to learn from individual network conditions without a single, live videoconferencing interaction, thereby reducing deployment complexity and making \Name{} more practical for real-world personalization.
-We implemented our method in a popular videoconferencing application and demonstrated that \Name{} can enhance QoE by $5.9\%$ to $11.2\%$ over individual BWE algorithms and by $6.3\%$ to $11.4\%$ compared to existing online meta heuristics.
+Real-time video applications require dynamic bitrate adjustments based on network capacity, necessitating accurate bandwidth estimation (BWE).
+We introduce \Name{}, a novel BWE method that leverages offline meta-learning to combat data drift and maximize user Quality of Experience (QoE).
+Our approach dynamically selects the most suitable BWE algorithm for current network conditions, enabling effective adaptation to changing environments without requiring live network interactions.
+We implemented our method in Microsoft Teams and demonstrated that \Name{} can enhance QoE by $5.9\%$ to $11.2\%$ over individual BWE algorithms and by $6.3\%$ to $11.4\%$ compared to existing online meta heuristics.
+Additionally, we show that our method is more data efficient compared to online meta-learning methods, achieving up to $21\%$ improvement in QoE while requiring significantly less training data.